Used to declare dynamic-array variables and allocate or reallocate storage space.

 ReDim Preserve X(10, 10, 15)

-Caution: If you make an array smaller than it was originally, data in the eliminated elements is lost.
+If an array after change is smaller than it was originally, then data in the eliminated elements is lost.